git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/index.en.md

 - Supports chipsets such as: AWS Neuron, NVIDIA GPUs and others,

 ## Deploying Mistral-7B-Instruct using a vLLM on Amazon EKS
 To provide text generation inference capability with an OpenAI-compatible endpoint, we will deploy the Mistral-7B-Instruct model using the vLLM framework on Amazon Elastic Kubernetes Service (EKS).
-We will use Karpenter to spin up the AWS inferentia2 EC2 node (Accelerated Compute designed for Generative AI), where it will launch a vLLM Pod from an container image.
+We will use EKS Auto to spin up the AWS inferentia2 EC2 node (Accelerated Compute designed for Generative AI), where it will launch a vLLM Pod from an container image.

 ## AWS Inferentia Accelerators